 All children follow the National Curriculum.
-Maths, literacy, science, ICT, history, geography, music, art, Design Technology, PE and RE are taught throughout the school.
+Mathematics, English, Science, Computing, History, Geography, Music, Art, Design Technology, PE and RE are taught throughout the school.
 Topics are taught on a 2-year rolling programme with links between subject areas so that the children can apply, consolidate and develop their skills, knowledge and understanding from one subject to another.
-Health education, personal and social education and citizenship are also included in the school’s curriculum.
+PSHCE (Personal, Social, Health Citizenship and Economic Education & RSE (Relationships and Sex Education and Health Education) are also included in the school’s curriculum.
 French is taught to the children in Years 2 to 6.

-Mathematics: We aim for our children to enjoy maths and have a positive attitude to the subject.
-The teaching of mathematics follows a structured year group plan based on the national curriculum and incorporates resources from the White Rose Maths Hub.
+Mathematics: We aim for our children to enjoy Maths and have a positive attitude to the subject.
+The teaching of Mathematics follows a structured year group plan based on the national curriculum and following the White Rose Maths scheme of learning as well as incorporating other Mathematics resources.
 Year group concepts are taught through a range of learning experiences and activities, including practical tasks, practice, problem solving tasks and written strategies.
 Formal teaching is balanced with practical activities where appropriate.
 After discussion in class, children will consolidate their learning in written tasks or mathematical investigations.
 Enrichment and extension are provided to extend the more able children.

 English: When the children first start school, they are introduced to skills that will prepare them for reading, writing, speaking and listening.
-Phonics is taught following Letters and Sounds.
+Phonics is taught following Letters and Sounds, using the Little Wandle scheme of learning.
 Our Key Stage 1 and early Key Stage 2 children use a range of reading texts, including a core reading scheme.
 As their skills develop, they move away from reading schemes and are encouraged to read additional texts including newspapers, comics, non-fiction, online texts and topic books to develop their enjoyment of reading whilst developing their individual reading skills.
 All children are expected to take their books home each night to share with their parents.

 Children’s writing covers different text genres with the children writing for different purposes and audiences.
 Great emphasis is placed on the correct use of grammar and punctuation.
 Presentation is very important and children are encouraged to develop a legible and neat style of handwriting as they mature.
 Opportunities are provided for speaking and listening and drama in a variety of situations across the curriculum.